Bernard (bishop of Poznań)

-Bernard (died in 1164) was bishop of Poznań from 1159–1164.
+Bernard (died in 1164) was a bishop of Poznań from 1159 to 1164.

-He was a German, and arrived in the parish of Princess Salomei of Berg.
+We don't have any information on its origin.
+He was a German according to a German historian, Gerhard Sappok.

 He performed as a witness on the privilege of the princess for the monastery in Mogilno from around 1143 and as a prefect of the collegiate church of St. Peter in Kruszwica.

 King Lubinski made him a bishop from 1159 until his death in 1164.